and1hof/and1hof.github.io/about.md

 Beyond JavaScript, I have worked in both **C#** and **Java** at professionally.

-My favorite language outside of JavaScript however is **C**, as I prefer using either high or low level languages and find the inbetween languages a bit frustrating.
+My favorite language outside of JavaScript however is **C**, as I prefer using either high or low level languages and find the inbetween languages frustrating.

-I have hobby experience with AI including building a [neural network to predict League of Legends game outcomes](https://www.team-comp.com/).
-This AI was featured by several sites in 2018 and had over 1,000,000 visitors as it more accurately predicted the outcome of the 2018 LCS tournament than many pro game casters.
+As a security engineer I focus on deep, rigorous data-flow and technology analysis during architecture, application-wide framework level mitigations while coding and both automated and manual auditing of high severity technical features.

 ### Hobbies
 I enjoy **reading**, **writing**, **meditation**, **kayaking**, **hiking**, **gardening** and other peaceful activities that help me relax.
 I find that I obsess over work at times and need to cool down and recharge.
 Re-connecting with nature through gardening and outdoor activies has been really helpful in that regard.

-I used to run one of the most popular [coding channels](http://www.youtube.com/devfactor) on YouTube.

 ### Contact